mstahv/sakila-spring-data-jpa-starter/README.md

 ## TODO, ideas for further development of the starter

- * Add some generic filtering for grids
- * Inserting new entities and deleting existing ones
 * Add missing entities/repositories
 * Add some service classes
- * Cleanup for the "entity explorer code" on the test application
+ * Deleting existing entities (to entity explorer)
  * Branches for different database types (currently only MySQL and PostgreSQL)
  * Gradle branches (or both Maven and Gradle build files)